-- (8) Insert the knotted end of the emergency starter rope into the notch in the flywheel rotor and wind the rope 1 or 2 turn(s) around the flywheel clockwise. - (9) Pull the rope slowly until resistance is felt.
-Give a strong pull straight out to crank and start the engine.
-If the engine does not start on the first try, repeat the procedure.
+- (5) Insert the knotted end of the emergency starter rope into the notch in the flywheel rotor and wind the rope around the flywheel several turns clockwise. - (6) Give a strong pull straight out to crank the engine.
+Repeat if necessary.
+WARNING!
+Do not install the top cowling when engine is running.
+IEWM006221